Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 move towards that location.
 Push your changes, start up the scene, and then select and start the bot from the Regression Games overlay (click the button in the bottom right of the screen).

-After a few second, you will see your bot spawn and collect the power up!
+After a few seconds, you will see your bot spawn and collect the power up!

 ![Video of the bot performing.](first_bot_tutorial_images/tutorial_8_demo.gif)